 David Hirsch talks with film producer and director Scott Sowers.
 Scott and his wife Sharon live outside of Atlanta and are parents of a special needs daughter, Gloria.
 Scott produced and directed a film called Special Needs, about people with special needs and the families that care for them.

 Sometimes the mentor father is just there to answer a few questions.
 Sometimes they become good friends.
 It’s a proven support system for new fathers with special needs kids.
-If you’re a father looking for support or if you’re a dad who’d like to offer support, go to 21stcenturydads.org that’s 21stcentury dads.org.
+If you’re a father looking for support, or if you’re a dad who’d like to offer support, go to 21stcenturydads.org.

-Scott Sowers: You can either get mad at God for all this stuff or you can just embrace it and realize there’s reason and just let it play out and go with it.
+Scott Sowers: You can either get mad at God for all this stuff, or you can just embrace it and realize there’s a reason, and just let it play out, and go with it.

 Tom Couch: Scott and his wife Sharon live in Atlanta, Georgia.

-Scott Sowers: I wanted to write a story that showed not just not really focusing on the special needs person, but focusing on the people around.
+Scott Sowers: I wanted to write a story not really focusing on the special needs person, but focusing on the people around them.

-Scott Sowers: And like I always tell people, just love ’em up.
+Scott Sowers: And like I always tell people, just love them up.
 Love them.
-And that’s how you love your child and the rest will follow.
+Love your child, and the rest will follow.

-Tom Couch: He coaches special needs kids in baseball, works with Tim T-bone.
-To shine and he’s a mentor, father in the Special Father’s Network.
+Tom Couch: He coaches special needs kids in baseball, works with Tim Tebow’s “Night to Shine,” and he’s a mentor father in the Special Fathers Network.

-Scott Sowers: If I can share with another father, like we’re sharing right now, and that’s, that’s, that’s what it’s all about.
+Scott Sowers: If I can share with another father like we’re sharing right now, that’s what it’s all about.

 David Hirsch: Being a father is very important to me.
 Being a good father means being a successful role model for your child, helping them be happier, more fulfilled and productive members of society.
 I’ve started a number of charitable organizations designed to increase the role of fathers.